ccxt/ccxt/wiki/Manual.md

 #### RequestTimeout

 This exception is raised when the connection with the exchange fails or data is not fully received in a specified amount of time.
-This is controlled by the `timeout` option.
+This is controlled by the exchange's `.timeout` property.
 When a `RequestTimeout` is raised, the user doesn't know the outcome of a request (whether it was accepted by the exchange server or not).

 Thus it's advised to handle this type of exception in the following manner: